dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 ## Setup CI

-ArPow needs to run during official builds to create source build [intermediate nupkg]s for the downstream repos that will consume them.
+Source build needs to run during official builds to create source build [intermediate nupkg]s for the downstream repos that will consume them.
-ArPow should also run in PR validation builds, to prevent regression in the ArPow flow.
+Source build should also run in PR validation builds, to prevent regressions.

-The ArPow implementation can be activated with a single flag in the ordinary Arcade SDK jobs template for easy consumption.
+Source build CI can be activated with a single flag in the ordinary Arcade SDK jobs template for easy consumption.
 If a repo can't simply use the Arcade SDK jobs template, more granular templates are also available.